Village of Farmingdale v. The Dow Chemical Company et al | L...

-Lawyers at Hughes Hubbard & Reed on Thursday removed an environmental lawsuit against Dow Chemical and Vulcan Materials to New York Eastern District Court.
-The suit was filed by Napoli Shkolnik on behalf of the Village of Farmingdale, which accuses the defendants of knowingly supplying industrial sites with toxic products which pollute drinking water and groundwater.
-The case is 1:23-cv-02254, Village of Farmingdale v.
+Phillips Lytle partners Joel A. Blanchet and Andrew P. Devine and Felice B. Galant of Norton Rose Fulbright have entered appearances for Dow Chemical and Vulcan Materials, respectively, in a pending lawsuit.
+The case, filed March 23 in New York Eastern District Court by Napoli Shkolnik and Paul Napoli Law on behalf of the Village of Farmingdale, accuses the defendants of knowingly supplying industrial sites with toxic products which pollute drinking water and groundwater.
+The case, assigned to U.S. District Judge Joanna Seybert, is 2:23-cv-02254, Village of Farmingdale v.
 The Dow Chemical Company et al.

 Industrial, Chemicals & Materials